 Christine has been a keynote speaker on global citizenship skills, language and cultural immersion techniques and creative management techniques in a not-for-profit environment.
 She is the chair emeritus of the board for the Alliance for International Educational and Cultural Exchange in Washington, D.C., an organization which promotes federal policies that support and advance international exchange in all its dimensions.
 She collaborated with the Department of State to launch an Arabic Language Village in 2006.
 She currently sits on the advisory board for the Center for Advanced Research in Language Acquisition at the University of Minnesota.
 She earned a J.D. from the University of Minnesota, and a B.A. from Concordia College, Moorhead, Minn.
 She is fluent in French, and has studied German and Spanish.

-Martin Graefe is the senior group director of Concordia Language Villages.
-He has been on staff at Concordia Language Villages for 27 years, being introduced to the Villages via weekend programs for school groups, including eight years as director for year-round programs and 10 years as the associate director for operations.
-In recent years, he has focused on new program development, specifically for pre-K and day camp programs as well as language and cultural immersion training for professional development, the latter targeting the global business community and government agencies.
+Martin Graefe is the senior group director of Danish, English, Finnish, Norwegian, Swedish, Pre-K Language Discovery and Adventure Day Camp Language Communities at Concordia Language Villages.
+He has been on staff at Concordia Language Villages for 28 years, being introduced to the Villages via weekend programs for school groups, including eight years as director for year-round programs and ten years as the associate director for operations.
+In recent years, he has focused on new program development, specifically for pre-K and Adventure Day Camp programs as well as language and cultural immersion training for professional development, the latter targeting the global business community and government agencies.
 He is a native of Germany and has studied French.
-Graefe received his bachelor’s degree from the University of North Dakota, Grand Forks, N.D., and a master’s degree in Business Administration from the Carlson School of Management at the University of Minnesota.
+Martin received his bachelor’s degree from the University of North Dakota, Grand Forks, N.D. and a master’s degree in business administration from the Carlson School of Management at the University of Minnesota.
 Since joining the Villages, he has been involved with Rotary International and the American Camp Association, occasionally presenting at its national conference.

-Mark Chen is a group director with Concordia Language Villages.
+Mark Chen is a group director for Arabic, Chinese, German, Japanese, Korean and Russian Language Communities with Concordia Language Villages.
 He has extensive experience in teacher development and educational management.
-Before joining CLV full-time in the role of group director in November 2015, he was director of the new-teacher professional development program at San Dieguito Union High School District in Encinitas, CA. He also acted as a supervisor of student teaching at California State University in San Marcos, CA. Chen holds a BA in multiple foreign languages (a self-designed degree comprised of Spanish, Japanese and Russian studies) from North Central College in Naperville, Illinois, and an MA in foreign language education from the Ohio State University.
+Before joining Concordia Language Villages full-time in the role of group director in November 2015, he was director of the new-teacher professional development program at San Dieguito Union High School District in Encinitas, Calif.
+He also acted as a supervisor of student teaching at California State University in San Marcos, Calif.
+Kenji holds a B.A. in multiple foreign languages (a self-designed degree comprised of Spanish, Japanese and Russian studies) from North Central College in Naperville, Ill. and an M.A. in foreign language education from the Ohio State University.
 He has taught Japanese and Spanish from kindergarten to undergraduate levels for more than 25 years.
-Chen has been on staff at CLV for 12 years, and is a former dean of the Japanese Language Village.
+Kenji has been on staff at CLV for 12 years and is a former dean of the Japanese Language Village.

 Warren Schulze is director of operations.
 He oversees all of our facilities management, construction projects, site rentals, distribution center, food service and retail operations.
 He has been on staff for 11 years.